rtuhpc/hpc-platform/doc/lti.md

 ![](./images/lti-03.png)

-The communication between the LTI Consumer (platform), browser, and LTI Tool generally follows these steps (at the moment, enumerated following items in the text may NOT correspond to arrow-like transitions/steps on the diagram above):
+Here are the steps involved in the communication process in LTI 1.3:

-1. A user initiates an action to launch an LTI Tool from the LTI Consumer (platform) interface.
+1. The user initiates an action to launch an LTI Tool from the platform's interface.
-2. The LTI Consumer (platform) generates the JWT containing the necessary information for the LTI Tool, such as user context (platform Id and/or course Id) and permissions.
-The JWT payload may include the fields such as "*type*," "*tid*," "*iat*" and "*exp*" or any others which may help to distinguish the learners, learning objects or learning results.
+2. The platform generates an LTI Launch Request, which is a secure JWT containing information about the user, context, and other necessary parameters.
+This JWT is signed using the platform's private key.
-3. The LTI Consumer (platform) constructs a launch URL for the LTI Tool, which includes the JWT as a parameter.
-This URL is typically embedded in an iframe or sent as a redirect URL.
+3. The platform constructs a launch URL for the LTI Tool, which includes the LTI Launch Request as a parameter.
+This URL may consist of additional parameters as required.
-4. The LTI Consumer (platform) sends the launch request to the browser, which loads the LTI Tool's content.
+4. The platform redirects the browser to the launch URL, passing the LTI Launch Request as a parameter.
-5. The browser includes the launch URL with the JWT as a parameter when requesting the LTI Tool.
+5. The browser makes a request to the LTI Tool's endpoint, including the LTI Launch Request as a parameter.
+This request is typically an HTTP POST request.
-6. The LTI Tool receives the launch request and extracts the JWT from the request parameters.
+6. The LTI Tool receives the launch request and validates the authenticity and integrity of the LTI Launch Request.
+It verifies the signature using the platform's public key and ensures the request hasn't been tampered with.
-7. The LTI Tool verifies the JWT's authenticity, ensuring that it is valid, hasn't expired, and is signed by a trusted source.
-8. Once the JWT is successfully validated, the LTI Tool can access the information contained within the JWT's payload.
-This information can be used to authenticate the user, establish their role or permissions, and customize the tool's behaviour based on the LTI Consumer's (platform) requirements.
+7. If the LTI Launch Request is valid, the LTI Tool extracts the necessary information from the request payload to authenticate the user and set up the tool's environment accordingly.
+8. The LTI Tool prepares a response, which includes any additional information required by the platform, such as grades or outcomes.
+9. The LTI Tool sends the response back to the platform, typically as an HTTP POST request, including the required data.
+10. The platform receives the response from the LTI Tool, processes the data as needed, and presents the appropriate information to the user within its interface.

+In LTI 1.3, the communication between the platform, browser, and LTI Tool relies on secure JWTs for passing information and ensuring data integrity.
+The launch process involves redirecting the browser to the LTI Tool's endpoint with the necessary information encapsulated within the JWT.
+The subsequent communication occurs through HTTP requests.

 ### What is JWT for?